drshahizan/SECP3843/submission/AfifHazmie/question5/question5.md

        - Apply lazy loading techniques to load additional data as the user interacts with the dashboard, reducing the initial load time.

        ```python
-       # Assume you are using a web framework like Flask

         from flask import Flask, jsonify, request

         app = Flask(__name__)